Planned Labrador Retriever litter

 Lizzie is a member of Mt.
 Rainier Labrador Retriever Club, Labrador Retriever Club, Inc., Rose City Labrador Retriever Club, and Timberland Valley Dog Fanciers Association.

-Lizzie has been a member of Good Dog for almost 6 years
+Lizzie has been a member of Good Dog for over 6 years

 Lizzie was screened for responsible practices and has been a member since 2019.